Resources for Families

 Tennessee Star-Quality Ratings – Childcare centers can volunteer to participate in the Star-Quality program.
 Star-Quality recognizes child care providers who meet a higher standard of quality.
 Once qualified for this program, a provider can receive one, two, or three stars to place on its license and display in its center or home.
 Each star shows that the provider meets increasingly higher standards.
 In other words, the more stars a program has, the better the quality of care it offers to children.

 Vanderbilt Child and Family Center Child Care – Vanderbilt Child Care Centers serve children age infants (6 weeks) to five years old.
 There are four locations, and all are licensed by the Tennessee Department of Education.

 Childcare Nashville – Search for child care in the Nashville area and read resources for parents

-Metro Nashville Public Schools Pre-Kindergarten - Pre-K programs offered through MNPS are open to 4 year olds.
+Metro Nashville Public Schools Pre-Kindergarten – Pre-K programs offered through MNPS are open to children who are or will be 4 years old on or before August of the current school year.
 Fees are based on a sliding scale.
 Most programs have waitlists.